-- It is prohibited to make or grant or enter into an arrangement to make or grant a new loan or credit with a maturity of more than 30 days available after 1 March 2022 to UK subsidiaries of the previously listed Russian entities.
-There was previously an exemption in relation to new loans made or granted to and credit arrangements entered into with UK subsidiaries; - It is now prohibited to make or grant, or enter into an arrangement to make or grant, a new loan or credit with a maturity of more than 30 days available after 1 March 2022 to: - any entity domiciled in Russia; - any entity incorporated or constituted in Russia (except where that entity is domiciled outside of Russia); - any entity which is a branch or subsidiary of an entity incorporated or constituted in Russia (except where the entity or the parent entity is domiciled outside of Russia); - any entity which is owned by or acting on behalf of any of the above categories of persons. - It is now also prohibited to make or grant, or enter into an arrangement to make or grant, a new loan or credit (of any maturity) after 1 March 2022 to the Government of Russia.
+- it is prohibited to make or grant, or enter into an arrangement to make or grant, a new loan or credit with a maturity of more than 30 days available after 1 March 2022 to UK subsidiaries of the previously listed Russian entities, removing the previous exemption for new loans made or granted to and credit arrangements entered into with UK subsidiaries; - it is now prohibited to make or grant, or enter into an arrangement to make or grant, a new loan or credit with a maturity of more than 30 days available after 1 March 2022 to: - any entity domiciled in Russia; - any entity incorporated or constituted in Russia (except where that entity is domiciled outside of Russia); - any entity which is a branch or subsidiary of an entity incorporated or constituted in Russia (except where the entity or the parent entity is domiciled outside of Russia); or - any entity which is owned by or acting on behalf of any of the above; and - it is now also prohibited to make or grant, or enter into an arrangement to make or grant, a new loan or credit (of any maturity) after 1 March 2022 to the Government of Russia.

-On 1 March OFSI published General Licence INT/2022/1277777, which authorises relevant institutions (including authorised UK credit and financial institutions and CSDs) to make or grant, or enter into an arrangement to make or grant, a new loan or credit that would fall within the above restrictions until 8 March 2022.
-The licence has now expired.
+On 1 March 2022, OFSI published General Licence INT/2022/1277777, which authorised relevant institutions (including authorised UK credit and financial institutions and CSDs) to make or grant, or enter into an arrangement to make or grant, a new loan or credit that fell within the above restrictions until 8 March 2022.
+The licence has since expired.